csfeeser/Python/Python Project Description.md

 # Introduction to Python Project

 ### Objective:

-The objective of this project is to create a Python application that you will learn to turn into a web app in weeks 2 and 3 of your studies.
-For now, you need only focus on building a project that is invoked (run) from the command line, and performs some kind of service using the skills you’ve learned thus far.
-Some thoughts include (generally from easier to harder):
+The objective of this project is to create a Python application that may be executed from the command line and performs some kind of service using the skills you’ve learned thus far.

+Choose a project that challenges you appropriately and is of interest to you!
+Chad reserves the right to make all final decisions on what topic you choose, so plan to have some backup topics in mind.

+The expectations for your program is as follows:
+- The program executes cleanly without error and meets its intended purpose.
+- The program has been designed to accommodate human errors.
+- Wherever possible, the program follows PEP 8 standards:
+  - Keep code inside of functions
+  - Indent consistently (4 spaces)
+  - """title/purpose of script at top of document"""
+  - ALL CAPS for global variables
+  - Comment your code well, and often!

+*TOPICS ARE DUE MONDAY, APRIL 13TH.*

+The following is a list of topics to choose from, but you may present original topic ideas to Chad as well!

+As listed below, the topics generally rank from easier to harder

+### TOPICS:

 •	Math conversions!
 Make a program that first asks a user if they’re converting temperatures, determining if a number is odd or even, or perhaps even currency conversions (what you convert is up to you).
 After the selection has been made, prompt the user for the necessary input, and output the results to the screen!